xettrisomeman/Nepali-Music-Genre-Classification/README.md

 ## Datasets
 There is no audio dataset publicly available, so the data had to be created manually.
 There is about 400 samples of music , each 30 seconds of length.
 For searching the song youtube is used and for trimming the audio audacity (Open Source software) is used.
+For training 75% of data is used and for testing remaining 25% is used.

 # Results